I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 To create a valid alternative method of entry (sometimes shortened to AMOE) you have to create a way for people to enter that doesn’t require “something of value”.

-You also can’t make it harder, burdensome to enter using your AMOE or give those using your AMOE less of a chance of winning.
+You also can’t make it harder or burdensome to enter using your AMOE or give those using your AMOE less of a chance of winning.

 - equal chances of winning